During these difficult and uncertain times, psychotherapy and mental health services are more important and more in-demand than ever.

 Important!
 All psychotherapy CPT codes are time-based.
 The time for a psychotherapy code is defined as the time spent with the patient and/or patient’s family.

-While time for each code is specified in increments of 30, 45, or 60 minutes, the coding manual actually allows for some flexibility.
+While time for each code is specified in increments of 30, 45, or 60 minutes, the coding manual allows for some flexibility.
 Luckily, the American Academy of Child & Adolescent Psychiatry (AACAP) has developed a rule for recording time accurately when it does not match the exact time increments specified in the CPT code.
 The rule is:

 CPT Code